Add esignatures to your proposals

 Although dynamic pricing can increase closing rates and speeds, some negotiation is often necessary.
 Instead of discounting or lowering your price, you may need to adjust the project in order to fit within the client’s expectations.
 Or, a client might decide that they love your proposal so much that they want additional work to the same project.

 Whatever the reason, negotiations and revisions aren’t a bad thing.
 On the contrary, they actually increase the likelihood that your proposal will close.
+This is a good listen on the topic of negotiation.

 We found that proposals are more likely to close the more times they are revised—up to three revisions, after which the benefits start to drop off.